AhmedHafez13/uptime-monitoring-bosta/README.md

 ## API Documentation

-The detailed API documentation can be found in the [API_DOCS.md](API_DOCS.md) file.
+The detailed API documentation can be found in the [API Docs.md](Development/API Docs.md) file.
 This documentation provides information about available endpoints, request/response formats, and authentication.

 ## Credits